GDevelopApp/GDevelop-documentation/docs/gdevelop5/interface/profile.md

 ## Contributions

-Here are listed your contribution to the extensions, examples, and assets that are available in the application.
-Each contribution are public and visible to the public through GDevelop by click on a chip username.
+Here is a list of contributions you've made with extensions, examples, and assets that are available in the application.
+Each contribution is public and visible to the public through GDevelop by clicking on your username.

 ## Achievements